IntersectMBO/ouroboros-network/CONTRIBUTING.md

 ## Coding Standards

-All contributed code should be well tested.
-Low level networking code should be tested both in simulation ([`io-sim`][io-sim-lib]) and in `IO` (which we run on different architectures), while top level code (e.g. the diffusion layer) is only tested in simulation).
-We use [`QuickCheck`], if you are new to property based testing please check out one of original John Hughes tutorials, e.g. [How to Specify it!](https://www.youtube.com/watch?v=G0NUOst-53U).
+All contributed code should be well-tested.
+Low-level networking code should be tested both in simulation ([`io-sim`][io-sim-lib]) and in `IO` (which we run on different architectures), while top-level code (e.g. the diffusion layer) is only tested in simulation).
+We use [`QuickCheck`], if you are new to property based testing please check out one of the original John Hughes tutorials, e.g. [How to Specify it!](https://www.youtube.com/watch?v=G0NUOst-53U).
 We combine `QuickCheck` with an in-house built [`io-sim`] library.
-As a consequence almost all of our code is written in polymorphic way using `io-classes` which comes with [`io-sim`]: `io-classes` expose a very similar API that the `base`, `async`, `stm` and `time` packages provides.
+As a consequence, almost all of our code is written in a polymorphic way using `io-classes` which comes with [`io-sim`]: `io-classes` expose a very similar API that the `base`, `async`, `stm` and `time` packages provides.

 ### Important Coding Remarks

-* Please note that across this code base we are using a custom time functions which are measured in seconds not nano or microseconds as similarly named functions in `base` do.
+* Please note that across this code base, we are using custom time functions which are measured in seconds not nano or microseconds as similarly named functions in `base` do.
 This applies to:
   - `timeout`